 Medications can be beneficial at several stages of the treatment process.
 Medicines used during detox can help reduce the intensity and severity of withdrawal symptoms such as cravings and physical discomfort.
 Specific non-opioid medications that reduce the unpleasant nature of these symptoms can you remain in detox.
-Drugs such as Opioid Maintenance Therapy, naltrexone, suboxone, and buprenorphine may be used during medically assisted addiction treatment to reduce the desire to use and prevent relapse.
+Drugs such as methadone, naltrexone, suboxone, and buprenorphine may be used during medically assisted addiction treatment to reduce the desire to use and prevent relapse.

 Many of these medications work by attaching to the same receptor sites in the brain used by heroin.
 Should someone try to use heroin while on preventative medication, it (heroin) cannot connect to the receptor sites, and the user does not achieve the desired effect.
 Medications or MAT programs are also effective elements of many aftercare programs as a relapse prevention measure.

 There are many reasons why people first use heroin.
 Some of the most common involve a pre-existing addiction to other opioid drugs.
 In these cases, it can be challenging to stop using and remain sober without professional help.
 It is crucial to better understand the root causes behind heroin use.
 Without addressing the root causes of addiction, you may not clearly understand your triggers or how to safely manage them after treatment ends.